AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="SceneNode-guid"></a>

 ### *sceneNode.guid : <code>string</code>*
 Returns a unique identifier for this node that stays the same when the file is closed & reopened, or if the node is moved to a different part of the document.
-Cut-Paste will result in a new guid, however.
+Cut-Paste will result in a new GUID, however.

+The GUID is guaranteed unique _within_ the current document, but _other_ documents may contain the same GUID value.
+For example, if the user makes a copy of an XD file, both files will use the same GUIDs.

 The GUID of the [root node](#module_scenegraph-root) changes if the document is duplicated via Save As.
 See [`application.activeDocument.guid`](./application.md#module_application-activeDocument) for details.

+Node objects can be destroyed and recreated during operations such as Undo/Redo, so if you need to store a reference to a node even between operations in the _same_ session, it's best to store the GUID and then retrieve the node later via [`getNodeByGuid()`](#module_scenegraph-getNodeByGUID).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode) **Read only**: true